-Prerequisite: Intro to Graphics or Photography This introductory course focuses on introducing the computer as a dynamic design tool.
-The digital design provides students the foundation of creating on the computer using image manipulation, graphic design visual literacy and the art elements and principles in art composition.
+This course focuses on introducing the computer as a dynamic design tool.
+Digital design provides students the foundation of creating on the computer using image manipulation, graphic design, visual literacy, and the art elements and principles in art composition.
 Contemporary art history movements will also be studied as they relate to student projects.
 Students will create visually stimulating works using Adobe Illustrator and Photoshop, as well as sketching and collage.

-DIGITAL ARTS 2
+DIGITAL ARTS 2 Semester Block, 1 Unit Academic 1122 Prerequisite: Teacher recommendation required

-Semester Block, 1 Unit Academic 1122 Prerequisite: Digital Arts 1 Teacher recommendation required This course will expand the foundation skills of DIGITAL ARTS 1 and provide a comprehensive combination of Adobe Photoshop and Illustrator.
+This course will expand the foundation skills of DIGITAL ARTS 1 and provide a comprehensive combination of Adobe Photoshop and Illustrator.
 Students will prepare a portfolio of work suitable for post-high school study.
 Students may elect this course twice during high school.

-INTRODUCTION TO GRAPHICS Semester Block, 1 Unit
+PHOTOGRAPHY Semester Block, 1 Unit

-This course exposes students to creating designs with technology, as well as

-Unleveled 0936 hands-on printmaking projects, including exposure to career paths in the Graphic Arts.
-Students are introduced to Creative Suites software, various printmaking techniques, tools, materials, and processes such as dry-point, silk screen printing, engraving, and introductory desktop publishing (page layout, graphics editing, and design, etc.) Students will use Adobe Photoshop, Illustrator and InDesign as well as, working hands-on in Printmaking Processes to develop a 21st-century design and problem-solving skills necessary in an increasingly visual global community.
-PHOTOGRAPHY Semester Block, 1 Unit Unleveled 0950 Academic Grades 9-12 This course is designed to give students professional-level technical and artistic skills in digital photography.
+This course is designed to give students professional-level technical and artistic skills in digital photography.

 Students learn and apply the elements of art and design and use the classic rules of photography to create sophisticated compositions.
-They use digital single lens reflex (DSLR) cameras, with advanced camera modes, to take photographs and videos for various creative and real-world purposes, in a variety of settings.
+They use digital single-lens reflex (DSLR) cameras with advanced camera modes, to take photographs and videos for various creative and real-world purposes in various settings.
 Students will learn post-production techniques in Adobe Lightroom, Adobe Photoshop, and iMovie.
-Assignments will be completed in and out of the classroom and school.In this course, students develop 21st Century design, visual communication, and problem-solving skills, which are necessary in an increasingly visual global community.
-ART MAJOR 1 (Drawing) Semester Block, 1 Unit Academic 1181 Teacher Recommendation from Middle School or High School Art Teacher 2 Portfolio or Sketchbook entries are required for approval.
+Assignments will be completed in and out of the classroom and school.
+In this course, students develop 21st Century design, visual communication, and problem-solving skills necessary for an increasingly visual global community.

+ART MAJOR 1 (Drawing) Semester Block.
+1 Unit

+Academic 1181 Teacher Recommendation or

+Portfolio or Ske required for app

 This course provides a serious art student with the opportunity to draw from observation.
+Basic art theories focusing on techniques of various media, including but not limited to observe a conté provent.

+k.
+In-depth dies of art.

+ART MAJOR 2 (Design)

+Prerequisite: Art Major 1 or teacher recommendation

+CCOMMITTERIUA

-Basic art theories focusing on techniques of various media, including but not limited to charcoal, conté crayon, graphite and ink to develop basic skills and tonal variation.
-Elements of line, tone, form, and composition will be used to develop landscape and perspective, light and shadow of the human form, experimentation of composition and tonal variation.
-A historical understanding of drawing is also part of the coursework.
-In-depth practice builds the foundation for further advance studies of art.
-ART MAJOR 2 (Design) Semester Block, 1 Unit Academic 1182 Prerequisite: ArtMajor1 or teacher recommendation This course reintroduces students to the elements and principles of art as they relate to the study of color theory and design.
+This course reintroduces students to the elements and principles of art as they relate to the study of color theory and design.
 Solutions to design problems utilize historical references and foundation skills to allow for creative outcomes.

-ART MAJOR 3 (Studio) Semester Block, 1 Unit Academic 1183 Prerequisite: Art Major 2or Art Teacher recommendation This course expands the foundation skills, the artistic relationships of historical and cultural influences, and the development and understanding of the student's own artistic skills.
+ART MAJOR 3 (Studio)

+Prerequisite: Art Major 2 or Art Teacher recommendation

+This course expands the foundation skills, the artistic relationships of historical and cultural influences, and the development and understanding of the student's own artistic skills.
 This course provides the opportunity to develop proficiency beyond the skills of drawing and design and to produce a portfolio of art suitable for post-high school study.
 Students may elect this course twice during high school in order to further build their portfolio, but not during the same year.